Compulsory insurance reaches across many sectors in France. Here’s an essential guide to make sure you’re properly insured while living in France.

 Don’t leave these papers in the glove compartment; if your car is stolen and you cannot produce them, you will have difficulties in obtaining the police statement you need to make an insurance claim.
 You also help the thief pretend he is the rightful owner.

 Your insurer will also issue you with an internationally standard form, le constat amiable, to fill in the event of an accident.
 It provides space to fill out insurance details, a written and graphic description of the accident and it must be completed and signed by both you and the other party involved.
 It is a carbon copy sheet, and both parties send their copy back to their respective insurer to establish responsibility.

 Do not add anything to the form after completing and signing it with the other party as the two insurers may compare their copies in establishing who was at fault.

 An English language version of this form is available here.

-As in English, it is easy to confuse life insurance (assurance vie) – and death insurance (assurance décès).
-Life insurance refers to a savings programme that sets aside and invests money for retirement or other long-term financial projects.
+Life insurance (assurance vie) refers to a savings programme that sets aside and invests money for retirement or other long-term financial projects.
 It will also pay in case of death before the end of the policy term.